f1ttJK/Discord-project1/PROJECT_DOCUMENTATION.md

 The project follows a **modular monolithic architecture** with clear separation of concerns:

 - **Event-Driven Design**: Uses Discord.js event system for real-time interactions
-- **Command Pattern**: Each command is encapsulated in separate modules
+- **Command Pattern**: Each command is encapsulated in its own module
+- **Feature Modules**: Domain-oriented folders in `src/modules` enable future microservice extraction
 - **Component Pattern**: UI interactions (buttons, selects) are handled modularly
 - **Singleton Pattern**: Database connection and cache instances are shared globally